kzmeyao/sando/src/places/japan/kanazawa.md

     caption: The main structure.
 There's also a newly constructed cafe on the right side.
 The surrounding foliage screamed fall.
   - file: '4'
     alt: Maple trees showing fall foliage and an empty bench
     caption: We went looking for some nice fall foliage.
-Japanese maples in Japan, how fitting.
   - file: '5'
     alt: A stream flowing next to a garden path
     caption: Tranquil sounds coming from the stream.